 Even if you are quite positive that a certain type of employee would (or wouldn't) be a good fit for your business, you could open yourself up to a discrimination lawsuit if you're not careful.
-Consider talking to an employment law attorney, who can help you determine whether a certain job requirement can legally be called a bona fide occupational qualification.
+An employment law attorney can help you determine whether a certain job requirement can legally be called a bona fide occupational qualification.
 Get a free evaluation of your legal situation from a local attorney.